braineering/ares/README.md

 For example, to print the app version, you need to run:

     $> java -jar path/to/bot-1.0-jar-optimized.jar --version

+Note: when no custom configuration is specified, the bot looks for a file `config.yaml` in the current working directory.
+If no such file is found, the bot loads its default configuration.

 To start the Command&Control (C&C), you need to run: